tsmatz/azureml-tutorial/Readme.md

 <br />
 Now you're ready to start !

-See my post "[7 Reasons to Use Azure Machine Learning Services](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/)" for details.
+See my post "[7 Reasons to Use Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/)" for details.

 *Tsuyoshi Matsuzaki @ Microsoft*